-Dr. Fuhrman serves on the Board of Directors of the Hawn Foundation and is a Trustee of the Committee on Economic Development and is a member of the Board of Governors of the Pardee RAND Graduate School.
+Dr. Fuhrman serves on the Board of Directors of the Hawn Foundation is a member of the Board of Governors of the Pardee RAND Graduate School.
 She is a former Vice President of the American Educational Research Association as well as a former Trustee Board member of the Carnegie Foundation for the Advancement of Teaching.
 She served as a non-executive Director of Pearson plc, the international education and publishing company from 2004-2013.

 Dr. Fuhrman received undergraduate and graduate degrees in history from Northwestern University and a Ph.D. in political science and education from Teachers College and Columbia University.
 Her work focuses on enhancing the quality of education research, accountability in education, intergovernmental relationships, and standards-based reform, and she has written widely on education policy and finance.
 Among recent books are The State of Education Policy Research (with David K. Cohen and Fritz Mosher, 2007); and The Public Schools (The Institutions of American Democracy Series, with Marvin Lazerson, 2005).
 Dr. Fuhrman’s work has been recognized by a wide variety of international, national, state, and local organizations.